Powers of Edge Ideals with Linear Quotients: Powers of the edge ideal of the anticycle

 \begin{remk} Note that the concatenation of two linear quotient orderings need not be a linear quotient ordering.
 For instance, $(x_1x_2, x_2x_3)$ and $(x_3x_4, x_4x_5, x_1x_5)$ are both linear quotient orderings, but their concatenation is not; indeed, the simple cycle $\mathcal{C}_5$ admits no linear quotient ordering.

-On the other hand, the concatenation of two orderings being a linear quotient ordering does not necessarily imply that the second ordering is itself a linear quotient ordering.
-As an example, $(x_2x_3, x_1x_2, x_3x_4)$ is a linear quotient ordering of the simple path $\mathcal{P}_4$, but $(x_1x_2, x_3x_4)$ is not a linear quotient ordering.
+On the other hand, the concatenation of two orderings being a linear quotient ordering does not imply that the second ordering is itself a linear quotient ordering.
+For example, observe that $(x_2x_3, x_1x_2, x_3x_4)$ is a linear quotient ordering of $\mathcal{P}_4$, but $(x_1x_2, x_3x_4)$ does not yield linear quotients.

 Surprisingly, however, we show in Theorem \ref{anticycle-theorem} that $F$ and $S$ as defined in Construction \ref{anticycle-order} interact ``nicely" with each other, in that their concatenation is a linear quotient ordering and furthermore they are both themselves linear quotient orderings. \end{remk}